ml-archive/blog/source/_posts/2018-02-26-URLComponents.md

 Great!
 Our function seems to be working as expected now, but it took some time and some tries to get here.

 ### Decomposing URLs
 Now, lets look at another example.

-Remember the details page and the `featured` parameter.
+Remember the details page and the `featured` parameter?

 Here is how we could fetch that from the URL: